Sounding Thunder: The Song Of Francis Pegahmagabow

-Sounding Thunder is a musical journey into the life of the renowned Ojibwe WWI sniper and decorated officer of the Canadian military, Francis Pegahmagabow.
-Sounding Thunder uses film, chamber music, dance and drumming and draws upon the memoirs of Pegahmagabow himself, family memories, and historical sources to introduce you to a little-known side of Canadian history.
+A musical journey into the life of the renowned Ojibwe WWI sniper and decorated officer of the Canadian military, Francis Pegahmagabow.
 Composed by Tim Corlis and written by Ojibwe poet Armand Garnet Ruffo, Sounding Thunder is a complex work divided into three acts, exploring Pegahmagabow’s early years immersed in the world of the Anishinaabe spirits, his extraordinary accomplishments in the trenches of WWI, and finally his political life as Chief of the Wausauksing Ojibwe and founder of the early Indigenous political moment in Canada.
-Sounding Thunder is produced and commissioned by Festival of the Sound.

 Written for multiple roles, both human and non-human, Sounding Thunder draws upon the memoirs of Pegahmagabow himself, family memories, and historical sources to introduce spectators to a little-known side of Canadian history while offering a fascinating story and a dynamic musical experience.

 A multi-disciplinary production.
 Produced by Festival of the Sound, Artistic Director James Campbell, a Canada 150 project.